DecisiveAI/staging-mdai-docs-v2/content/docs/0_getting-started/_index.md

 ### Introduce OTel into your ecosystem

 Connect your data sources to your data destinations using OpenTelemetry.
-Introducing OpenTelemetry enables a standardized data transfer protocol, `otlp`, that enables you to unify how you transmit and manage your telemetry streams.
+Introducing OpenTelemetry enables a standardized data transfer protocol, `otlp`, and [other supported protocols](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver), that enables you to unify how you transmit and manage your telemetry streams.

 ### Use static OTel for your use case